Synqly/embedded-examples/init-org-token/README.md

 ## Overview

 The `init-org.py` script is a utility designed to initialize or reset organization tokens for Synqly Embedded.
-This script automates the process of retrieving organization details, authenticating as an admin user, and generating new access and refresh tokens for a Synqly organization.
+This script automates the process of, authenticating as an admin user, retrieving organization details, and generating new access and refresh tokens for a Synqly organization.

-Note that this script makes use of the private API endpoints that run on a separate port from the public API.
-These run on port `9000` and you must ensure that this port is exposed and accessible.
-See the [docker-compose example README](../docker-compose/README.md) for more details.

 ## Requirements